 Full board accommodation

 Accommodation usually features fully air-conditioned staterooms, bathrooms with shower or bath/shower, twin or double beds, and in-room entertainment.
 Most staterooms feature fridges or mini bars too.
-Tea and coffee making facilities are not included as standard, though some cruise lines sailing from the UK, such as P&O Cruises and Cunard, do incorporate these facilities within their ships.
+Tea and coffee-making facilities are not included as standard, though some cruise lines sailing from the UK, such as P&O Cruises and Cunard, do incorporate these facilities within their ships.

 Full board dining

 Speciality restaurants are a great way to sample incredible food for much less than you could expect to pay at home.
-Cruise lines including P&O Cruises and Royal Caribbean employ celebrity chefs to create speciality menus and even speciality restaurants on board, giving you the opportunity to eat their food for a really reasonable rate.
+Cruise lines including P&O Cruises and Royal Caribbean employ celebrity chefs to create speciality menus and even speciality restaurants on board, giving you the opportunity to eat their food for a reasonable rate.
 Cover charges for speciality restaurants start from as little as £5 per person.

 Most cruise lines limit inclusive beverages to tea, coffee, fruit juice and water within the buffet and main restaurants.
 All other drinks in restaurants and bars on board will be charged to your on board account, unless you are travelling with an all-inclusive cruise line or have paid for a drinks package.